KULeuven-COSIC/ppknn/README.md

 Providing a `.csv` file for the `--file-name` argument is mandatory.
 This file holds the training and testing data.
+The file should not contain values higher than 255.

 ## Internals